Frequently Asked Questions

 We have a limited supply of storage boxes, bubble wrap & tape available for sale on site should you need it.
 See Packaging for more information.
 Prices are available on request.

 You can bring your own padlock or you can buy a padlock when you arrive.
 We do not keep a key - you are the only key holder.

 Please bring the following:

-Minimum storage period charged is 14 days
+Minimum storage period charged is 1 calendar month

 Just about anything, as long as it is NOT highly inflammable, such as liquid & gas fuels, perishable, alive or illegal!

 Generally 7 days per week.
 7am – 7pm.

 However there can be unforeseen circumstances that may affect access; and there are 12 Mondays each year when access is not available due to the monthly auction held by our neighbouring business.
 These days are advertised on our office noticeboard or alternatively please visit www.lymebayauctions.co.uk for their auction dates.

 Your goods are not insured by Lyme Bay Storage and as such are stored at your own risk.
 You are responsible for taking out your own insurance to cover the true replacement value of your goods and this is a condition of storage with us.